GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Everything_Media_Ecology/Everything_Is_The_Grand_Book_Tour.md

 * Lessons for science fiction audiences filmed by George Lucas at Luke Skywalker Ranch Claifornia, published in book "Power of Myth" 1988 page 122:  "BILL MOYERS: What about those others who are ordinary, those who are not poets or artists, or who have not had a transcendent ecstasy?
 How do we know of these things?
 JOSEPH CAMPBELL: I’ll tell you a way, a very nice way. **Sit in a room and read — and read and read.
 And read the right books** by the right people.
 Your mind is brought onto that level, and you have a nice, mild, **slow-burning rapture** all the time."

-     * I strongly believe the argument could be made that this exerpt from a book explaisn the entire season one Pluribus point being made.
+     * I strongly believe the argument could be made that this exerpt from a book explains the entire season one Pluribus point being made (topic focus).
 Why Carol is "Woke" and the Minute 22 Episode One "Wake the Finnegans" reference.

 &nbsp;